-From time to time we get questions from our users that we can only guess others are thinking as well.
+From time to time we get questions from our Keen family that we are pretty sure others are asking themselves as well.

-My daughter is a skin picker, mostly on her face and arms.
+My child is a skin picker, mostly on the face and arms.
 I am wondering, do you have any tips for a first time Keen user who is a teenager?
-How can I motivate and support my daughter in this process?
+How can I motivate and support my child in this process?

-Thank you for writing in and trusting HabitAware as a tool to help your daughter.
+Thank you for writing in and trusting HabitAware as a tool to help your child.

 I won’t even pretend to be able to imagine what it’s like to be a mom or dad watching your child afflicted with skin picking (dermatillomania), hair pulling (trichotillomania) or nail biting (onycophagia).
 All I know is that I want to bubble wrap my two children and protect them from any worldly harm.
 And I assume the same for you!
-But, I know that’s not realistic or beneficial to anyone.
+But, let's face it that’s not realistic or beneficial to anyone.

 1. Know what you can – and cannot – do

-Your daughter needs to know that you are on her side.
+Your child needs to know that you are on her side.